 Moving parts that are designed to wear out should be replaced as recommended by the manufacturer.
 However, most of your daily driver is exposed to elements and can be protected by applying a ceramic coating like Armor Shield IX.

 A ceramic coating can be installed on automotive paint surfaces, glass windshields, custom or OEM wheels, headlights, bumpers, plastic trim, fiberglass, carbon fiber, and virtually any porous surface.
-It’s a protectant that can last more than 3 years, and in some cases, up to 5 years.
+It’s a protectant that is guaranteed to last 2 years, and is often known to last up to 5 years.

 It makes the surface of the vehicle resistant to sticky items, like bug splatters, bird poop, leaves, tree sap, and more.
 It’s also great for blocking road grime, salt or mag chloride used on cold weather roads, and even snow and ice build-up.